lbryio/lbry.tech/documents/contribute.md

 Guidelines for bug reports:

 1. **Identify the correct repo**.
 See [ecosystem overview](#ecosystem-overview).
 While it's okay if you get this wrong, it's a big help to us if you get it right.
-2. **Use the GitHub issue search** — check if the issue has already been reported (or fixed).
-Be sure to include closed tickets in your search.
+2. **Check if the issue exists**.
+Please do a quick search to see if the issue has been reported (or fixed), including closed tickets.
-3. **Follow the instructions** — When you open an issue inside of GitHub, each repo contains a template for how to create a good bug report.
-Please follow it!
+3. **Follow the instructions** - When you open an issue inside of GitHub, each repo contains a template for how to create a good bug report.
+Santa _loves_ people who follow it.

-Well-specified bug reports save developers lots of time and are extremely appreciated, typically with an LBRY credit tip.
+Well-specified bug reports save developers lots of time and are [appreciated](#appreciation).

 ### Feature Requests